 This is a loop trail (my favorite kind!) from Rainy Pass on the North Cascades Highway.
-It is a solid 3 hour drive from Seattle at least (more if you make stops or hit traffic).
-The loop itself is just over 7 miles with about 2000 feet of elevation gain.
+It is a 4 hour drive from Seattle but the long drive is worth it (or you can stay for a weekend!).
+The loop is just over 7 miles with about 2000 feet of elevation gain.
 There are incredible views the entire distance.
 The hike starts with a forest hike and then opens to a boulder field where I have seen pikas every time I’ve been here.

 Once at the pass, continue on down through more golden larches down a series of steep switchbacks, which take you down through the forest and down to a junction with the rainy lake trail about 2.5 miles from Maple Pass.
-Go left here to get back to your car (or go right to check out Rainy Lake on the way).
+Go left here for a wide flat walk back to your car (or go right to check out Rainy Lake on the way).

 Hi!
 I'm Jennie.
 I’m a fourth generation Seattleite who lived in Alaska for 7 years.
 I've been a tour guide in both Alaska and Washington and I love to share the places I love with visitors, newcomers and my fellow locals.
 I’m so glad to have you along on the journey to experience your best low key adventure in Washington, Alaska and Western Canada!

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.